upstash/upsy/readme.md

 APP_URL= -> your Vercel app url. you will add this after deployment
 ```

 Once, the project is deployed, go to your Slack dashboard.
-On the left menu click on `Event & Subscriptions` Copy your Vercel app url, append `/api/event` (example: [https://upsy.vercel.app/api/event](https://upsy.vercel.app/api/event)) then paste into Request URL input.
+On the left menu click on `Event & Subscriptions`.
+Enter Vercel app url appending `/api/event` (example: [https://upsy.vercel.app/api/event](https://upsy.vercel.app/api/event)) to the Request URL input.

-As last step, we will add an environment to Vercel app.
-Go to `Settings` then `Environment Variables` then add `APP_URL` and set it to your Vercel app url (example: [https://upsy.vercel.app](https://upsy.vercel.app)).
-You need to redeploy project to make this change effective.
+Finally, add APP_URL (your Vercel app url) as an environment variable in Vercel and redeploy.

 You can check the logs in Vercel console or by running the below command.